 Ruinaulta (or Rhine Gorge in English) is a canyon in eastern Switzerland and one of the most beautiful natural landmarks in the country.
 It’s also known as the Rhine Gorge or the Swiss Grand Canyon, although the latter is more of an ironic nickname.

 Exploring this captivating scenic site is very easy.
 The area is easily accessible by public transport and the Rhine Gorge Experience Train is the best option for travelers who just want to admire the stunning views.
 It’s also possible to take the bus to the gorge, which might be the better option for travelers who want to explore the area.

 Ruinaulta is popular for hiking, rafting, canoeing, mountain biking, and spectacular views.
-There are plenty of things to do in the area to keep you occupied in this magical place and nature lovers could easily spend an entire day just exploring the mesmerizing canyon.
+There are plenty of things to do in the area to keep you occupied in this magical Swiss gorge and nature lovers could easily spend an entire day just exploring the mesmerizing canyon.
 There are multiple viewing platforms in the area that are accessible by hiking trails and each offers a unique perspective on this famous Swiss landmark.

 Situated in the Oberhofen municipality on the shoreline of Lake Thun, the Oberhofen Castle is one of the most spectacular man made landmarks in the entire canton of Bern.
 You can travel directly to Oberhofen by public transport, or you can visit the place on a boat tour from Interlaken, which is one of the most popular tourist destinations in this part of Switzerland.